papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

     It's important to note that Grafana is deployed with default admin access.

     !!! note
-        When the network operations cease—either by halting a running spawn with Ctrl+C or upon completion of the test—all associated pods, including those for Prometheus, Tempo, and Grafana, are automatically removed by Zombienet.
+        When network operations cease—either by halting a running spawn with Ctrl+C or upon completion of the test—Zombienet automatically removes all associated pods, including those for Prometheus, Tempo, and Grafana.

 ### Native